8 fascinating things to know about cat teeth

 It's sort of possible to get an idea of a cat's age from its teeth, but it's far from fool proof.
 With a kitten you can roughly figure out its age from the ratio of deciduous to adult teeth, but beyond that it all gets a bit dicey.

 The amount of tartar on a cat's teeth can be a rough indicator of its age, and a cat with lots of visible tartar is probably getting on a bit; however an older cat with a good diet may well have less tartar than a younger cat that hasn't been eating so well.
-For more useful tips, see our vet's guide to how to tell a cat's age.
+For more useful tips, see our vet's guide on how to tell a cat's age.

-Why are cats teeth so sharp?
+8. Why are my cat’s teeth so sharp?

 Sharp teeth mean that they can kill prey more effectively and eat it quickly; they'd have a much harder time as predators with less finely-honed teeth.